timmywil/panzoom/README.md

 Before v1.1.0, this plugin depended on Modernizr for its touch support feature detect.

 ## Loading Panzoom
-Panzoom can obviously be included with your scripts at the end of the body, but Panzoom supports AMD for javascript module love.
+Panzoom can be included with your scripts at the end of the body, but Panzoom supports AMD for javascript module love.

 With script tags: